Soft Sourdough Dinner Rolls

 Here are a few ways to modify this recipe if needed.

-- sugar - The recipe calls for 3 tablespoons of sugar but it can be reduced if needed to 1 tablespoon.
+- Sugar - The recipe calls for 3 tablespoons of sugar, but it can be reduced to 1 tablespoon if needed.

-- milk/butter - Non dairy butter and milk can be used for a vegan option.
+- milk/butter - Non-dairy butter and milk can be used as vegan options.

 Equipment needed